 Borrowing money to pay for medical expenses still have to pay personal income tax?

-Mr. Nguyen Thai Son, former head of the personal income tax department of the Ho Chi Minh City Tax Department (now Ho Chi Minh City Tax Department), said that for the first time, the Personal Income Tax Law clearly states the deduction for medical, education and training expenses.
+Mr. Nguyen Thai Son, former head of the personal income tax department of the Ho Chi Minh City Tax Department (now Ho Chi Minh City Tax), said that for the first time, the Personal Income Tax Law clearly states the deduction for medical, education and training expenses.

 Regarding deductions for medical and educational expenses, tax expert Vo Thanh Hung said that it is necessary to deduct enough for 7 basic needs groups including: food, clothing, housing, travel, entertainment, education, and medical expenses, not just for education and medical expenses.

-"If deductions are allowed, taxpayers can go out to eat, supermarkets will take the bill to deduct, then when workers spend money, they will automatically get a bill, service providers will also be forced to issue a bill and cannot avoid taxes, from there the policy will easily enter life," said Mr. Hung.
+"If deductions are allowed, taxpayers can go out to eat, supermarkets will take the receipts to deduct, then when workers spend money they will automatically get the receipts, service providers will also be forced to issue invoices and cannot avoid taxes, from there the policy will easily enter life," said Mr. Hung.

-Meanwhile, regarding medical examination and treatment costs, Mr. Do Quoc Tuan, former deputy head of the Ho Chi Minh City Tax Support and Propaganda Department, said that it is a reality that families with people suffering from serious illnesses have to borrow money or sell assets because monthly medical treatment costs can amount to hundreds of millions of dong.
+Meanwhile, regarding medical examination and treatment costs, Mr. Do Quoc Tuan, former deputy head of the Ho Chi Minh City Tax Support Propaganda Department, said that in reality, families with people suffering from serious illnesses have to borrow money or sell assets because the monthly medical treatment costs can reach hundreds of millions of dong.

-Mr. Nguyen Duc Nghia, deputy director of the Legal Consulting Center, under the Ho Chi Minh City Business Association (HUBA), also proposed allowing taxpayers to deduct long-term medical expenses and serious illnesses for parents, spouses, children, etc., to share difficulties with taxpayers.
+Mr. Nguyen Duc Nghia, deputy director of the Legal Consulting Center, under the Ho Chi Minh City Business Association (HUBA), also proposed allowing taxpayers to deduct the cost of long-term medical treatment and serious illnesses for parents, spouses, children, etc., in order to share the difficulties with taxpayers.

 How much family deduction is reasonable?